zaxor0/zwerchhau/into-the-war/rules.md

 **Shotgun**:  A 2 handed range weapon, deals 4d6 damage with a range of **near**.
 Can perform 8 attacks before requiring a reload.

+**Silenced .22 Pistol**: A silent weapon, has a range of **near** and can deal 1d4 + 1 damage, +6 damage if used in **close range** with **surpise**.
+Best used as a surpise weapon to eliminate an enemy and avoiding combat.

 **Sniper Rifle**: A long range 2 handed weapon, capable of dealing 6d4 damage with an **extreme** range, can attack 5 times before requiring a reload.

 **Sub Machine Gun**:  A 2 handed range weapon with a large magazine, deals 2d6 damage with a range of **near**.
 Can perform 20 attacks before requiring a reload.

+**Surprise**: Combatants often want to gain surprise, good planning will ensure surprise.
+Players or NPCs may become surprised simply due to carelessness.

 **Tanks**: Large tracked vehicles, that come in 3 sizes.
 Each size has increasing HP and damage (due to a larger main gun).
 They also each have 1 machine gun for a secondary attack that can deal 3d8 damage.